Consensys/gpact/doc/callpath.md

 # Call Tree and Call Path Format

+TODO: The wording below is out of date.
+The encoding has changed since this was written.

-Call Trees are RLP encoded data structures that represent the entry-point function calls to each blockchain that are expected to be called in a crosschain function call.
+Call Trees are encoded data structures that represent the entry-point function calls to each blockchain that are expected to be called in a crosschain function call.
 Call Paths are used to identify function calls within a call tree.
 This document describes the format of Call